mlverse/torch/content/technical/autograd/index.markdown

 ---

-In the previous tutorial, we saw how to code a simple network from scratch, using nothing but `torch` *tensors*.
+In the first tutorial, we saw how to code a simple network from scratch, using nothing but `torch` *tensors*.
 Predictions, loss, gradients, weight updates -- all these things we've been computing ourselves.
 Here, we make a significant change: Namely, we spare